Pathfinder - Bard Archetypes Breakdown

 The Archivist doubles down on the Bard's already fantastic knowledge abilities.
 Naturalist brings an interesting replacement for Inspire Courage, and the Archivist gives up Versatile Performance for a more conventional approach to skills.
 With enough intelligence to fuel the Archivist's need for skill ranks, this can be a very solid linear improvement to the vanilla Bard.

-Bardic Performance: You lose Inspire Courage, Suggestion, and mass Suggestion.
+: You lose Inspire Courage, Suggestion, and Mass Suggestion.
 Instead, Naturalist provides Insight bonuses in combat, and Lamentable Belaborment lets you Daze or Confuse targets.

 Replaced Features: Jack-of-All-Trades, Lore Master, Mass Suggestion, Inspire Courage, Suggestion, Versatile Performance, Well-Versed